cjtoribio/AlgoContestBot/README.md

 	"clistbyAPIKey": "your-clist.by-apikey"
 }
 ```
-You will need a clist.by account for the bot to fetch data from clist.by successfully.
+You will need a [clist.by](clist.by) account for the bot to fetch data using [clist.by API](https://clist.by/api/v1/doc/) successfully.

 Then run `npm start` inside the project folder.